 103. Tattooing or branding

-A person must not in any manner tattoo or brand any part of the body of a child unless the person has first obtained the written consent of a parent of the child to tattoo or brand the child in that manner and on that part of the child’s body.
+(1) A person must not in any manner tattoo or brand any part of the body of a child who has not reached 16 years of age.

 Penalty: a fine of $12 000 and imprisonment for one year.

+(2) A person must not in any manner tattoo or brand any part of the body of a child who has reached 16 years of age unless the person has first obtained the written consent of a parent of the child to tattoo or brand the child in that manner and on that part of the child’s body.

+Penalty: a fine of $12 000 and imprisonment for one year.

+(3) This section does not apply to tattooing or branding carried out for a medical or therapeutic purpose.

-[Section 103 amended by No. 49 of 2010 s.
-85.]
+[Section 103 inserted by No. 23 of 2015 s.
+45.]

 104A.
 Body piercing